awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 Fault injection queries that specify a crash force a crash of the Amazon Aurora instance\.
 The other fault injection queries result in simulations of failure events, but don't cause the event to occur\.
 When you submit a fault injection query, you also specify an amount of time for the failure event simulation to occur for\.

 You can submit a fault injection query to one of your Aurora Replica instances by connecting to the endpoint for the Aurora Replica\.
-For more information, see [Amazon Aurora Endpoints](Aurora.Overview.Endpoints.md)\.
+For more information, see [Amazon Aurora Connection Management](Aurora.Overview.Endpoints.md)\.

 ## Testing an Instance Crash<a name="AuroraMySQL.Managing.FaultInjectionQueries.Crash"></a>

 You can force a crash of an Amazon Aurora instance using the `ALTER SYSTEM CRASH` fault injection query\.

 For this fault injection query, a failover will not occur\.
-If you want to test a failover, then you can choose the **Failover** instance action for your DB cluster in the RDS console, or use the [failover\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html) AWS CLI command or the [FailoverDBCluster](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) RDS API action\.
+If you want to test a failover, then you can choose the **Failover** instance action for your DB cluster in the RDS console, or use the [failover\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/failover-db-cluster.html) AWS CLI command or the [FailoverDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_FailoverDBCluster.html) RDS API action\.

 ### Syntax<a name="AuroraMySQL.Managing.FaultInjectionQueries.Crash-Syntax"></a>